Dong Zhongshu — A Remarkable Contributor of Confucianism in Chinese Culture

 Therefore, the government should establish a national college that only teaches the Six Arts of Confucianism, and then select officials among excellent students of this school.

 Six Arts (Liu Yi) — Etiquette (Li), Music (Yue), Archery (She), Equestrianism (Yu), Calligraphy (Shu), and Mathematics (Shu).

-Natural phenomena are reflections of human, especially the monarch’s, behaviors; that is how the heaven shows the will and judgement.
+Natural phenomena are reflections of humans, especially the monarch’s, behaviors; that is how heaven shows the will and judgment.

 Therefore, if emperors failed to do a good job, they would be alerted by heaven through unpleasant natural phenomena.
 If they didn’t improve and change after seeing those signs, they would lose their crown in the end.

 Powerful clans should be limited by the central government, so the gap between rich and poor would be decreased.
 That way, civilians’ well being could be better protected.